constantin-b/vimeotheque/readme.txt

 == Changelog ==

+= 2.3.7 =
+- Added Default Series theme settings for showing or hiding the featured video title and content.
+- Displayed the selected Series video title and content under the featured player, with a collapsible "See more" control for longer content.
+- Added REST API support for the new Default Series theme display settings.
+- Fixed Vimeo playlist handling when a selected video cannot be loaded due to privacy or access errors.
+- Improved Vimeo playlist state updates so the active item changes only after the new video is successfully loaded.
+- Updated plugin version to 2.3.7.

 = 2.3.6.1 =
-* Fixed a PHP warning when handling Vimeo API errors.
+- Fixed a PHP warning when handling Vimeo API errors.
-* Improved sanitization of error output in the admin area.
+- Improved sanitization of error output in the admin area.

 = 2.3.6 – REST API Migration Update =